beNative/prompt-forge/README.md

 4.  **Configuration**:
     -   Open the application and click the settings (gear) icon.
-    -   The app will automatically detect running services, including Google Gemini if your API key is set.
+    -   The app will automatically detect running services.
     -   Simply select your desired service and model from the dropdown menus and click "Save".

 ## Building for Production